mfelleisen/Fish/Common/README.md

 ## The Common Ontology

+the common ontology: understanding the communication between game server and client player

 The [`Common`](Common/) directory contains the materials that define the common ontology between external players and the server.